A lawyer's letter ties Michael Cohen case to Eric Schneiderman scandal

 Gleason admits he has no idea if Cohen wrote down anything about their call or if there is anything in the records seized by the feds about it.
 But as a precaution, he wrote, he wants the court to issue a protective seal.

-The judge is overseeing a dispute over the records seized from Cohen as part of a federal investigation into Cohen's brokering of a $130,000 pre-election payment to adult film actress Stormy Daniels, who says she had an affair with Trump a decade ago.
-Trump denies it.
+The judge is overseeing a dispute over the records seized from Cohen as part of a federal investigation into Cohen's brokering of a $130,000 pre-election payment to adult film actress Stormy Daniels, who says she had an affair with Trump a decade ago, which Trump denies.

 Avenatti, in turn, suggested more revelations are in the pipeline.